letoram/durden/HACKING.md

  * Allowing for multiple- 'tiler.lua' and enforcing better separation
  * Extending the shader interface for multi-pass work
  * Supporting multiple shader dialects
+ * Refactor out the use of active\_display().selected in favor of something that supports multiple cursors/simultaneous users

 The translations will be kept seperate and act as replacements for the label field in the menus and shouldn't impose much change at all as it